 - Bacterial or fungal infection (due to weakened immune system)

-Cyclosporine should not be given to dogs that are under 4 pounds in weight or younger than 6 months in age.
+You should not give Cyclosporine to dogs who are under four pounds in weight or younger than six months in age.
 Tell your veterinarian about any other medications your dog is taking, as they may interact poorly with cyclosporine.
 Also, let your veterinarian know about any other medical conditions your dog suffers from, especially liver disease, cancer, high blood pressure, kidney disease, or infections, as these may be worsened by cyclosporine.
 As with almost all medications, there is a risk of allergic reaction that can lead to anaphylaxis, a potentially life-threatening condition.
 If you see the signs of an allergic reaction, including swelling, hives, difficulty breathing, or other symptoms, contact your veterinarian immediately.

 Has your dog ever taken cyclosporine?
 Did it help treat their condition?
 Let us know in the comments below!